Tuttotorna/OMNIA/README.md

 ---

-Focused proof

-The strongest current public result is not a broad benchmark.

-It is a focused bounded proof on one concrete failure family:

-account_access_hollow_responses_v1

-Result:

-On the focused account-access hollow benchmark,
-OMNIA reduced false accepts from 14 to 7 with no observed increase in false rejects.

-This is the strongest current narrow public claim.

-It does not prove broad support-domain superiority.
-It does show that, in a focused benchmark, OMNIA added useful review pressure on a real hollow-response failure family.

-For the compact proof, read:

-docs/FOCUSED_PROOF.md

-For the full result and case analysis, read:

-docs/ACCOUNT_ACCESS_HOLLOW_RESULT_V1.md

-docs/ACCOUNT_ACCESS_HOLLOW_CASE_ANALYSIS_V1.md

----

 Start here

-If you want only one public entry point, start here:
+If you want only one entry point, start here:

 docs/FOCUSED_PROOF.md